The Real Uganda

 Village Teaching

 “Spending one week in Uganda in 2016, it was enough to make me go back for six weeks a year later.
-I went all around the country seeing all it had to offer, safari at Murchison falls, white water rafting the Nile, zip lining through the forest, but my favourite part was seeing all the different organisations that they work with to place volunteers.
-I worked along side the community to build a rabbit hut, teach in schools, fix wells, work in a clinic, build a house, did crafts and made amazing connections with people i still miss today.
+I went all around the country: safari at Murchison falls, white water rafting the Nile, zip lining through the forest, but my favourite part was visiting all The Real Uganda’s partner communities.
+I build a rabbit hut, taught in schools, fixed wells, worked in a clinic, built a house, did crafts and made amazing connections with people.
 Not only would I recommend The Real Uganda to anyone, but I am planning on getting back there as soon as I can.”

 Brix